marioir2001/scanservjs_ha/README.md

 **Note:** All available scanner options are loaded dynamically from your ScanservJS configuration.
 If you change scanner settings or update ScanservJS, simply reload the integration to make the new options available.

-The profile editor is built dynamically from your ScanservJS configuration.
 The available options are automatically detected and may differ depending on your scanner model.

 <p align="center">